 Director of E-Learning: firstname.lastname@example.org

 In 2015, Mount Albert Grammar School began its official introduction of BYOD.
-It is now mandatory for every Year 9 and 10 student to bring a computing device (tablet or computer).
-In 2017, students in Years 9, 10 and 11 are expected to bring a device.
+It is now mandatory for every Year 9-11 student to bring a computing device (tablet or computer).
+In 2018, students in Years 9-12 are expected to bring a device.

-Year 9, 10 and 11 students are asked to bring a device with the ability to:
+Year 9-12 students are asked to bring a device with the ability to:

 The device must have sufficient battery life to last the school day.
 Charging will not be available at the school.
 Students will return to pen and paper if their device needs recharging.

-If this device is a tablet, then the screen needs to be at least (7.9″) in diameter and the device needs at least 16GB storage, but at least 32GB is now recommended.
+If this device is a tablet, then the screen needs to be at least (7.9″) in diameter and the device needs at least 32GB storage.
 The device does not have to be a tablet.
-Laptops with at least 4GB of RAM and a 160GB hard drive may suit some students better.
+Laptops with at least 4GB of RAM and a 120GB hard drive may suit some students better.
 Larger laptops are often not suitable, as they often have a shorter battery life.
 Please note also that Chromebooks may be used, but they allow access to only online versions of key software like Microsoft OneNote.

 Smartphones are not considered as a suitable main device in the BYOD programme, but can be used in class for educational purposes with teacher approval.